Flow boiling visualization of R-134a in a vertical channel of small diameter

 2007 (English)In: 2007 Proceedings of the ASME/JSME Thermal Engineering Summer Heat Transfer Conference - HT 2007 Volume 1, 2007, 135-143 p.Conference paper (Refereed)

-The present work reports on flow boiling visualization of refrigerant R-134a in a vertical circular channel with an internal diameter of 1.33 mm and 235 mm in heated length.
-A quartz tube with a homogeneous Indium Tin Oxide coating is used to allow heating and simultaneous visualization.
-Flow patterns have been observed along the heated length with the aid of high-speed complementary metal oxide semiconductor (CMOS) digital camera.
-From the flow boiling visualization, seven distinct two-phase flow patterns have been observed: isolated bubbly flow, confined bubbly flow, slug flow, churn flow, slug-annular flow, annular flow, and mist flow.
+The present work reports on flow boiling visualization of refrigerant R-134a in a vertical circular channel with internal diameter of 1.33 mm and 23 5 mm in heated length.
+Quartz tube with a homogeneous ITO-coating is used allowing heating and simultaneous visualization.
+Flow patterns have been observed along the heated length with the aid of a digital camera with close-up lenses.
+From the flow boiling visualization, seven distinct two-phase flow patterns have been observed: Isolated bubbly flow, confined bubbly flow, slug flow, churn flow, slug-annular flow, annular flow, and mist flow.
 Two-phase flow pattern observations are presented in the form of flow pattern maps.
-The effects of the saturation temperature and the inlet subcooling degree on the two-phase flow pattern transitions are elucidated.
-Finally, the experimental flow pattern map is compared with models developed for conventional sizes as well as to a microscale map for air-water mixtures available in literature, showing a large discrepancy.
+Finally, the experimental flow pattern map is compared to models developed for conventional sizes as well as to a microscale map for air-water mixtures available in the literature, showing a large discrepancy.

 Place, publisher, year, edition, pages